 For example, if your environment has several nodes responsible for running a particular application, and you have partitioned your Salt infrastructure so these machines are all connected to a single Salt master, you might create a target that includes the entire subset of minions by selecting only the Salt master.

-Targets are dynamic, and new minions are automatically added to any matching target definition.
+Target are dynamic, and new minions are automatically added to any matching target definition.
 If you don't want to include new minions that could match the dynamic target in the future, save your target as a list instead.

 You can use target criteria to specify a group of minions, referring to the following field descriptions.

 Wildcard match using the minion ID.
 For example, you might enter

 Specify a list of minions to include in the target.
 For example,